A Projective-to-Conformal Fefferman-Type Construction: Projective and conformal parabolic geometries

-In the case that the nilradical $\p_+$ is abelian, the representation of $\g_0$ on $\p_+$ is irreducible.
-However if $\p_+$ is not abelian, the previous grading of $\g$ may be refined; if $k$ is the depth of the finest possible grading the parabolic geometry is called \emph{$|k|$-graded}.
 The grading of $\g$ induces a grading on $\La^2\p_+\otimes\g\cong\La^2(\g/\p)^*\otimes\g$.
-A parabolic geometry is called \emph{regular}, if the curvature function $\ka$ takes values only in the components of positive homogeneity.
+A parabolic geometry is called \emph{regular} if the curvature function $\ka$ takes values only in the components of positive homogeneity.
 In particular, any torsion-free or $|1|$-graded parabolic geometry is regular.

-Given a $\frak{g}$-module $V$, there is a natural $\p$-equivariant map, the \emph{Kostant co-differential} \cite{kostant-61},
+Given a $\mathfrak{g}$-module $V$, there is a natural $\p$-equivariant map, the \emph{Kostant co-differential},